HP Pavilion dv8t-1100 CTO Entertainment Notebook PC support

 After updating the virus definition files for the antivirus software, scan for viruses.
 Because each antivirus software has its own way of scanning for viruses, see the software manufacturer's Web site or help files if you need help scanning.
 Usually, you can scan for viruses by opening the antivirus software and clicking a scan button.
 For a list of antivirus software support Web sites, see the Related support section.

 NOTE:If a virus was found and removed, open System Restore and delete any dates when the virus was active.
 This prevents the computer from accidentally becoming reinfected.
-See Related support for information on using Microsoft System Restore.
+See Related support for antivirus software for information on using Microsoft System Restore.

 Windows vulnerabilities and security threats known by Microsoft